WillianFuks/djwto/README.md

   base64.b64decode(sess.cookies['jwt_access_payload'])
   b'{"aud": "aud", "exp": 1624269024, "iat": 1624239024, "iss": "iss", "jti": "0e9bfcdc-d684-47b5-9677-0cb5e5e88893", "refresh_iat": 1624239024, "sub": "sub", "type": "access", "user": {"email": "alice@djwto.com", "id": 1, "perms": ["perm1"], "username": "alice"}}'
 ```

+## Contributing and Bugs

+Contributions are very welcome!
+If you want to send a PR please consider first discussing your implementation on an issue.

+Also, if you find bugs (this is still an alpha project!) please let us know by also opening an issue on the official repository.